PreetamGKatakali/100Days-Of-Coding/Day83/README.md

 # Day82🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program find the peek element in the 2D array.
+- Write a program find the kth smallest from the binary tree.
-- Write a program find the target element in the 2D array.
+- Write a program find the kth smallest and the largest approch in the binary tree.

 ## Installing the Java and Node
 Follow Links :